Perkedel/Kaded-fnf-mods/CREDIT.md

 # other mods that wins the inclusion (without permission if has CC or uh whatever bruh, otherwise unlikely).
 Congratulations!
 Note: in Game Banana, mods that did not have license written will set to CC4.0-BY-NC-ND by default (marked by `Warning: presumably no license so default`).
 We believe that with ND circle legally prevents anyone to yoink such mods without asking permission.
 However, such statement is vague, due to the gray area like e.g. SF2. in any case, review the details and yoink with caution.

-- https://gamebanana.com/mods/43569 (do whatever the fck you want license) FNF but midi, SeaNothing. it also includes the MIDI file for all songs as well!!!
+- https://gamebanana.com/mods/43569 (you can edit mod but pls credit author) FNF but midi, SeaNothing. it also includes the MIDI file for all songs as well!!!
 MIDI Rendered with Microsoft GS Wavetable. enjoy FNF Java MIDP but Microemulator lol!
 - https://gamebanana.com/tools/7033 (Warning: presumably no license so default) nickham13 BF voice SF2
 - https://github.com/GenoX-Fome/funkin-utau/ GenoX FNF UTAU voices. use for AFI Junior - Guruku Tersayang pls
 - https://www.fullbucket.de/music/freqshifter.html use this for Pico voice or whatever.